-The Respect Campaign hosts several events throughout the year to encourage all members of our college community to "Be the difference".
-We welcome you to join us at many of our events held throughout the year, all led through our Respect Reps and Respect Leaders.
+The Respect Campaign hosts several events throughout the year to encourage all members of our college community to "Be the difference", all led through our Respect Reps and Respect Leaders.
 We welcome you to join us at one of the following events:

 Random Act of Kindness Day

 Since its launch in 2008, the Respect Campaign partners annually with the Kitchener and Waterloo Community Foundation to participate in Waterloo Region's Random Act of Kindness Day.

 Hosted by our Respect Reps every November at Doon, Waterloo, Guelph and Cambridge campuses, the Respect Campaign encourages the Conestoga community to take part in selfless acts of kindness to others.

 Learn more about Random Act of Kindness Day.